- Gra-Rock

 Wrong.

 Remember, hydration is the most important aspect of achieving strong, durable concrete.
-Hot temperatures cause concrete to have a deficit of water and not be set correctly.
+Hot temperatures cause concrete to have a deficit of water and prevent it from setting correctly.

-Remember that maintaining an appropriate level of moisture in the concrete is the highest priority.
+Remember, maintaining an appropriate level of moisture in the concrete is paramount.
 Warm temperatures, low humidity, and high wind speeds increase the rate of evaporation, making it more challenging to retain moisture in the concrete.

-If outdoor temperatures are nearing 90 degrees Fahrenheit, or if the day is dry and windy, you should take precautions to ensure a good concrete pour.
+If outdoor temperatures are nearing 90° F, or if the day is hot, dry, and windy, you should take precautions to correct for the high temperatures.

 Here are a few tips to ensure a good concrete pour in hot weather:

-Consider using hot weather admixtures like recycled plastic additives.
+• Consider using hot weather admixtures, such as recycled plastic additives.
 This will make your mix easier to work with and increase its setting time so it can cure to greater strength.

-All necessary equipment should remain covered until the last moment before use.
-Keep chutes, conveyors, and accessories under a roof if possible and spray some water over them regularly.
+• All necessary equipment should remain covered until the last moment before use.
+If possible, keep chutes, conveyors, and accessories under a roof and spray some water over them regularly.

 Pouring concrete in the summer heat can be challenging for both our bodies and the concrete!
 Using the tips and tricks listed above will help concrete set and cure properly and ensure that you feel great about the job you did!